Taliban say they have entered capital of holdout Afghan region | Law-Order

 Taliban say they have entered capital of holdout Afghan region

-The Taliban said on Sunday their forces had fought their way into the provincial capital of Panjshir, the valley where opposition forces have been holding out since the fall of Kabul three weeks ago.
-The police headquarters and district centre of Rukhah, adjacent to the provincial capital Bazarak, had fallen, and opposition forces had suffered numerous casualties, with large numbers of prisoners and captured vehicles, weapons and ammunition, Taliban spokesman Bilal Karimi said on Twitter.

 Fighting was underway in Bazarak, he said.
 It was not possible to confirm the report, which was echoed on other Taliban Twitter accounts.
-Earlier on Sunday Fahim Dashti, spokesman for the National Resistance Front of Afghanistan (NRFA), which groups opposition forces, said the Taliban "propaganda machine" was trying to spread distracting messages.
+Earlier on Sunday NRFA spokesman Fahim Dashti said Parian district, at the northeastern end of Panjshir, which the Taliban have previously said they had taken, had been cleared and up to 1,000 Taliban, including Pakistanis and other foreigners had been blocked off and captured.
+It was not possible to confirm that independently.

 Taliban officials have said previously their forces had secured full control of Panjshir but fighting has been continuing for days, with each side saying it had inflicted large numbers of casualties.
 Ahmad Massoud, leader of the NRFA, has pledged to continue resisting the offensive and has called for international support.

 Panjshir, a rugged mountainous valley north of Kabul still littered with the wreckage of destroyed Soviet tanks, has proved very difficult to overcome in the past.
 Under Massoud's late father, Ahmad Shah Massoud, it resisted both the invading Soviet army and the previous Taliban government.
 On Sunday, Massoud said hundreds of Taliban fighters had surrendered to NRFA forces, which included remnants of regular Afghan army and special forces units as well as local militia fighters.
-It was not possible to confirm that independently.
+It was not clear if that was a separate claim.

 The Panjshir fighting has been the most prominent example of resistance to the Taliban, whose forces swept into Kabul on Aug.
 15 as the Western-backed government collapsed and President Ashraf Ghani fled the country.
 But small individual protests for women's rights or in defence of the green, red and black tricolour flag of Afghanistan have also been held in different cities.